mfthomps/Labtainers/docs/labdesigner.md

 As noted earlier, student results may derive from multiple invocations of the same program or system utility.
-To account for cases where students continue to experiment with programs after they have obtained the desired results, the framework includes a goal "type" of "matchanyany", which evaluates as TRUE if the student obtained the expected result during any invocation of the program or system utility.
-In those cases where the student is required to obtain the expected result during the last invocation of a program, the "matchonelast" goal type may be specified.
+To account for cases where students continue to experiment with programs after they have obtained the desired results, the framework includes a goal "type" of "matchany", which evaluates as TRUE if the student obtained the expected result during any invocation of the program or system utility.
+In those cases where the student is required to obtain the expected result during the last invocation of a program, the "matchlast" goal type may be specified.

 The following syntax defines each goal or subgoal within the goals.config file: